Why I’m a Photographer: A Personal Perspective on Being a Photographer

 In my late 20s, digital photography roared into existence, and I was immediately hooked.
 I borrowed a friend’s camera for many of my early shoots, which were disorganized and half-assed and rarely resulted in anything close to approaching something I was proud of, but that didn’t matter, because I could delete every single shot and start over, and I could do it over and over again.

-The surprising path that led me directly to photography was import car shows.
+Car shows?
+Yes!
+But I didn’t go to car shows for the reasons most of my guy friends went for.
 I loooved the import scene and would go to shows all the time, but while most guys went for the cars, I was there solely for the beautiful women who were modeling on the car hoods and in booths.
-I would take photos of the models, and then I’d rush home and post the photos on a website I built myself on AOL (with model permission, of course!).
-It was a single black page with nothing but tiny, low-resolution snapshots of import models that would take *forever* to load.
-Slowly but surely, the technology improved, and as it improved, more and more of my friends would pester me to add more photos.
+I’ve always been a student of the female form, since my formative years even, and in my early 20s, the California car show scene was booming.
+I would go to car shows all over California, take photos of the models, and then I’d rush home and upload the photos on a website I built myself on AOL (with model permission, of course!).
+This was back in the ’90s when the internet was in it’s infancy, so this was absolutely a laborious task – it was a single black page with nothing but tiny, low-resolution snapshots of import models – it would take *forever* to upload the photos, and often longer to view them, lol.
+Slowly but surely, though, the technology improved, and as it improved, more and more of my friends would pester me to add more photos.
 Then an odd phenomenon occurred: people I didn’t know began to visit my webpage.
 I started getting emailed requests for more photos, from all around the world.
 I redoubled my efforts at the car shows, sharing tons of photos on my website.

 Eventually, websites became much better and internet speeds were much faster, so I decided that I was going to turn that single photo page into an actual import scene website, called Original Honeys.
 That website skyrocketed in popularity, and I quickly found myself with my own team of models needing portrait sessions on a regular basis.
 The problem was, I really sucked at photography.
 Of course, several photographers volunteered to photograph the models, but whether it was a slow turn around on the images, overall flakiness or a tendency to be inappropriate with the women on the team, I was never able to find a photographer who could do the job right.